 A Technology Innovation Hub for Newborn Health in Africa

-- The Day One Project aims to expand the neonatal unit at Malawi’s largest teaching hospital.
+- The Day One Project will to expand the neonatal unit at Malawi’s largest teaching hospital.
 The new unit will provide excellent care for the world’s most vulnerable babies and serve as an innovation hub for highly effective, affordable technologies that improve neonatal health in low-resource settings.

 - Day One nurseries could be established at district hospitals throughout the region for approximately $5,000 each, making life-saving technologies available to more babies in need.